hassenius/terraform-module-icp-deploy/README.md

 ### Versions and changes
+#### 3.1.1
+- Fix issues with offline install
+- Fix issue with config generation

 #### 3.1.0
 - Allow cluster directory to be specified
 - Allow other targets to be called from `icp-inception`